 Trump had spoken at the summit as a candidate in 2015 and 2016.
 The summit has been going on annually since 2006; The Advocate inquired if either George W. Bush or Barack Obama was ever invited to address the gathering but has yet to receive an answer from the FRC.

 Others scheduled to speak at the opening plenary are former Trump adviser Sebastian Gorka, current Trump counselor Kellyanne Conway, religious right activist brothers David and Jason Benham, former Congresswoman Michele Bachmann, and some current members of Congress: Mark Meadows, Mark Walker, Chris Smith, and Vicky Hartzler — the latter being an author of anti-transgender legislation.

-Speakers scheduled throughout the conference, which continues through Sunday at the Omni Shoreham Hotel in Washington, D.C., include Roy Moore, the anti-LGBT, anti-abortion former chief justice of the Alabama Supreme Court, now the Republican nominee for U.S. Senate from the state; Newt Gingrich, former speaker of the U.S. House; Steve Bannon, executive chairman of Breitbart and a former Trump campaign chairman and White House adviser; Duck Dynasty patriarch Phil Robertson; longtime religious right leader Gary Bauer; Mat Staver of Liberty Counsel; Fox News host Laura Ingraham; Fox News contributor Todd Starnes; Edwin Meese, U.S. attorney general in the Reagan administration; and former Army officer Oliver North, known for his involvement in the Iran-Contra scandal of the 1980s.
+Speakers scheduled throughout the conference, which continues through Sunday at the Omni Shoreham Hotel in Washington, D.C., include Roy Moore, the anti-LGBT, anti-abortion former chief justice of the Alabama Supreme Court, now the Republican nominee for U.S. Senate from the state; Newt Gingrich, former speaker of the U.S. House; Steve Bannon, executive chairman of Breitbart and a former Trump campaign chairman and White House adviser; Duck Dynasty patriarch Phil Robertson; longtime religious right leader Gary Bauer; Mat Staver of Liberty Counsel; Fox News host Laura Ingraham; Fox News contributor Todd Starnes; Edwin Meese, U.S. attorney general in the Reagan administration; and former Marine Corps officer Oliver North, known for his involvement in the Iran-Contra scandal of the 1980s.